swiftlang/swift-evolution/proposals/0030-property-behavior-decls.md

 initializer requirements.
 However, determining what this overload signature should be, and also the exciting interactions with type inference from initializer expressions, should be a separate discussion.

+### Accessing "out-of-band" behavior members

+It is useful to add out-of-band operations to a property that aren't normal members of its formal type, for instance, to `clear` a lazy property to be recomputed later, or to reset a property to an implementation-defined default value.
+This is useful, but it complicates the design of the feature.
+Aside from the obvious surface-level concerns of syntax for accessing these members, this also exposes behaviors as interface rather than purely an implementation detail, meaning their interaction with resilience, protocols, class inheritance, and other abstractions needs to be designed.
+It's also a fair question whether out-of- band members should be tied to behaviors at all--it could be useful to design out-of-band members as an independent feature independent with behaviors.